 When you are making a best forex brokers comparison between a wide number of choices such as those that are available in the industry, one of the most important choices is always regulation.

 If you are a US-based trader, this becomes even more important.
-The SEC is one of the most respected regulatory bodies in the United States, and so, SEC regulated brokers will feature heavily in your mind if you are a forex trader in the US.
+The SEC is one of the most respected regulatory bodies in the United States, and so, SEC regulated brokers will feature heavily in your mind if you are looking for the best US forex brokers.

 For that reason, and to help you choose the best SEC forex broker possible, we have put together a list of the top SEC regulated forex brokers, and some additional information about the SEC to help you along the way.